Yukasezu00/React-Basics-Recipe-App/README.md

 - Styling handled by Chakra UI components and theming

-## Improvements Based on Feedback 💡
-The app received a positive review with a passing grade from Winc Academy.
-Based on feedback, the following improvements have been implemented:

-- Adjusted recipe images on narrow viewports to improve layout and prevent excessive height

-- Recipes with zero total cooking time now display "Unknown" instead of "0 minutes"

-- Nutritional values rounded to 1 or 2 decimal places for better readability

-- Added user feedback message "No recipes found" when search or filters yield no results

-- Enhanced visibility of health label checkboxes by increasing contrast for accessibility

 ## What I Learned 📚
 During this project, I improved my skills in: